Third (Soft Machine album): Reception

+Third was released in June 1970 and became the band's first and highest charting album, peaking at No. 18 on the UK Albums Chart.
+It also peaked at number 5 on the Dutch Album Top 100 in the Netherlands.
 According to Paul Stump's The Music's All that Matters: A History of Progressive Rock, Third was "unanimously acclaimed as the band's zenith."
 A retrospective review in Allmusic praised the exotic instrumentation and fusion of genres, and concluded, "Not exactly rock, Third nonetheless pushed the boundaries of rock into areas previously unexplored, and it managed to do so without sounding self-indulgent.
 A better introduction to the group is either of the first two records, but once introduced, this is the place to go."
 In the Q & Mojo Classic Special Edition Pink Floyd & The Story of Prog Rock (2005), the album came #20 in its list of "40 Cosmic Rock Albums".

 Reissues

 In 2007, the album was re-issued on CD by Sony BMG with a second disc comprising a complete live album, Live at the Proms 1970, which had been previously released by a small independent company called Reckless Records in 1988.
 This album was recorded at The BBC Proms in the Royal Albert Hall on 13 August 1970.
 The band's performance, in the second half, following the BBC Symphony Orchestra in the first, marked the first time that a popular-music band played at the classical festival.
 The disparity of Soft Machine's concert as compared to the hall's usual fare is explained by Robert Wyatt on the Reckless album's liner notes:

 We was invited by Tim Souster, who had an evening using the hall to do what he liked with.
 I believe he'd heard our second LP, asked us on the strength of that.
 He discovered us on the way to discovering Motown.
 Via the Who, I think.
 Anyway it was brave of him to invite us despite the withering contempt of the posh music establishment.
 Before our bit, I went out the back for a quick fag and then the doorman didn't want to let me back in.
 "I've got to play in there", I said.
 "You must be kidding, son", he said, "they only have proper music in there".
 Not that night they didn't.